-Meanwhile, the cost of lost economic output due to alcohol €641m (€195 million due to absenteeism; €185 million due to accidents at work, and €65 million due to premature mortality.
+- lost economic output due to alcohol €641m (€195 million due to absenteeism, €185 million due to accidents at work, €169 million due to suicide and €65 million due to premature mortality).

 In 2018 the HSE published a report The Untold Story: Harms experienced in the Irish population due to others’ drinking, which found that

 - One in six carers (16%) reported that children, for whom they had parental responsibility, experienced harm because of someone else’s drinking.

 - One in every two people (51%) reported experiencing harm due to strangers’ drinking in the past 12 months.

 - Two in every five people (44%) reported experiencing negative consequences due to the drinking of people they know.